korpling/graphANNIS/docs/src/annotation-graph.md

 They are both parts of the same graph structure but are distinguished by the special label "annis::node_type".
 It can either have the value "node" for nodes belonging to the annotation graph or "corpus" for nodes belonging to the corpus graph.
-Nodes that belong to a corpus graph are connected with edges that belong to a component of the type `PartOfSubcorpus`.
+Nodes that belong to a corpus graph are connected with edges that belong to a component of the type `PartOf`.
 The source node is always the node that is part of the (sub-) corpus, and the target node is the node which is higher in the corpus graph hierarchy.

 ![Example corpus graph representation in graphANNIS](images/corpusgraph.png)